 We often talk about travelling with meaning, but what do we mean by that?
 At this year’s Destinations Show, Jennifer gave a talk all about Meaningful Travel, ensuring that everyone involved in the tourism industry is benefiting from ethical, sustainable and responsible travel.
-Watch the full video below or read the transcript!
+Watch the full video above or read the transcript!

 Introduction – What is Meaningful Travel?